Endless (artist)

 Endless is a London-based contemporary artist.

-Much of his work portrays a neutral homage to the key elements of society today, covering off aspects such as brand worship, advertising, consumerism and celebrity culture.
+Much of his work portrays a neutral homage to the key elements of society today, covering aspects such as brand worship, advertising, consumerism and celebrity culture.
 Endless makes much of his art on the streets, but his work can also be found in London galleries and in homes of well-established collectors across the world.

 Early career

 Endless is inspired by popular culture, consumerism and advertising.
 In his artworks he addresses topics like wealthiness, sex and religion, often using recognisable symbols and logos, and describes a modern world where brands and celebrities are the new Gods to worship.

-Endless’ first foray into the art world was over a decade ago through creating bold street art across London.
+After 6 years of study, Endless graduated from Cambridge School Of Art, where he specialised in fine art and screen printing.
+Shortly after this, he moved to London and began sharing his ideas with the world in the form of street-art.
+Endless's first foray into the art world was over a decade ago through creating bold street art across London.
 His first major opportunity came from Ed Burstell in 2016, then the boss of high-end department store, Liberty.
-Upon noticing Endless’ artwork whilst walking to work one day, Ed contacted Endless with an opportunity to paint the department stores main display window in honour of the 40 year anniversary of the punk movement.
+Upon noticing Endless's artwork whilst walking to work one day, Ed contacted Endless with an opportunity to paint the department stores main display window in honour of the 40 year anniversary of the punk movement.
 This made Endless the first ever street artist in history to paint the department stores coveted windows.
-Talking of the moment and the artist, Ed Burstell, said: "After spotting Endless’ art dotted across the streets of London, I knew right away that he would be perfect to paint Liberty’s tribute to the punk movement.”
+Talking of the moment and the artist, Ed Burstell, said: "After spotting Endless' art dotted across the streets of London, I knew right away that he would be perfect to paint Liberty's tribute to the punk movement."